 Health food shopping in Russia

-According to Bloomberg’s 2019 Global Health Index, Russia is the 95th most healthy country globally.
+According to Bloomberg’s 2019 Global Health Index, Russia is the 95th healthiest country globally.
 Despite this low ranking, many Russians intend to take better care of their health following the start of the COVID-19 pandemic.
 If you’d like to join them, there are plenty of health food shops, mainly in Moscow.

 If you prefer organic food, Ugleche Pole has stores in Moscow and an online store serving the region.
 You can find other health food shops in your local area by searching online for magazin zdorovoy pishchi (магазин здоровой пищи).
 Vitamins and supplements are available at chemists and online.

 Russia’s most popular type of store is a convenience store.
 Like traditional supermarkets, they sell food, drink, and household necessities, just on a smaller scale.
 If you’re living in a Russian city, you’re bound to have one nearby – look out for small stores with produkti (продукти) signs.

 Kiosks are another familiar feature of the Russian city landscape.
 Wandering the streets of almost any Russian city, you’ll come across small stands selling all kinds of products, such as bread, sweets, and newspapers.
 While they have a limited range of products, they come in extremely handy if you need to grab something en route.

 Liquor stores in Russia

 Over-18s are allowed to buy alcohol in Russia – supermarkets might ask you to show ID.
 It’s possible to purchase strong liquor, beer, and wine in a Russian supermarket, providing it’s not between 23:00 and 08:00.
 However, for more choice, you can visit a specialist shop.
 There are a few chains in Russia that specialize in alcoholic drinks, for example, Krasnoye & Beloye and Bristol.
 There are also plenty of independent liquor stores, so check online to find one in your local area.